madminer-tool/madminer-workflow-ml/README.md

 to define Yadage workflows as the [Yadage documentation][yadage-docs] is incomplete.
 For learning about Yadage hidden features contact [Lukas Heinrich][lukas-profile], Yadage creator.

-Yadage depends on having a Docker image used as environment already published.
-For publishing the Docker image for this workflow jump to the [Docker section](#docker).
+Yadage depends on having the Docker image used as environment available on DockerHub.
+For pushing the Docker image for this workflow, jump to the [Docker section](#docker).

-Once the Docker image is published:
+Once the Docker image has been pushed:
 ```shell script
 pip3 install yadage
 make yadage-run